Campaign concepts & settings

 You can personalize data in messages using liquidA syntax that supports variables, letting you personalize messages for your audience.
 For example, if you want to reference a person’s first name, you might use the variable {{customer.first_name}}

 ..
-Reference people’s data in this format:
+Reference people’s attributes in this format:

 {{customer.<attribute_name>}}